MarkPugner79/bitvvave/README.md

 Most of the API calls are designed to work with fedwave's api (which should match everything in this project)

+# To do

+## hlsp2p video playback (with clappr or videojs)

+## support for mpegts

+## Fix token parsing for user info (for what it displays in chat) that should be handled by the login process iirc

 # Configuration

 `.env` Has a bunch of configuration options that need to be configured for this to work.